YevhenDuma/vagrant-ansible-docker/README.md

 # Example of Vagrant Ansible and Docker integration

-This repository intend to shows integration between ansible and docker.
+This repository intend to show integration between ansible and docker.
 Vagrant is used to provision local virtual server.

 ## Vagrant